Pain · German engineering

 See the pain →

-RFP and RFQ response architecture
+RFP and RFQ response system

 Response makes the second round and not the shortlist.
 AIAG PPAP, FAR Part 9, SAM.gov UEI, DFARS are not the same scaffolding as VDA 2 and the German reference list.